krishanil/HBA-python-problem-playground/chapter1.md

 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:ebd1641b1b
-## What the probability that a man and his biological son are both over six feet tall?
+## What is the probability that a man and his biological son are both over six feet tall?

 Content